 Managing compute, not machines — the Kubernetes mindset.

-One of the best aspects of our field of Software Engineering is the fact that something new always comes up.
-It isn’t a dull space.
-Depending on your perspective, this can be a good thing or a bad thing.
-Every few years, you may be force to re-evaluate your career trajectory.
+One of the best aspects of Software Engineering is that something new is always emerging.
+It’s never a dull space.
+Depending on your perspective, this can be exciting or overwhelming.
+Every few years, you may be forced to re‑evaluate your career trajectory.

-Back in the early years of my getting into Software Engineering, deploying your software to a server was the pinnacle of one’s career.
-We day dreamed of all the different Servers and Server processors out there.
-I remember reading Oracle’s Magazine and reading about Sun’s servers and Solaris operating system.
+Back in my early years, deploying software to a server felt like the pinnacle of achievement.
+We daydreamed about different servers and processors.
+I remember reading Oracle Magazine and learning about Sun’s servers and the Solaris operating system.

-Today, the software field has grown so fast that we now have many target locations to deploy software to.
-You can run a reasonably complex Software on a $40 computer as the Raspberry Pi.
-You can also custom build a powerful PC with enough CPU and Power and run your business from your back office (this is the trend of - Self Hosting).
+Today, the field has grown so much that we now have countless deployment targets.
+You can run reasonably complex software on a $40 Raspberry Pi, or custom‑build a powerful PC with enough CPU and memory to run your business from a back office (the trend of self‑hosting).

 Managed Platforms

-With the ability to Dockerize Software applications, a lot of deployment platforms were build such that as the developer, you no longer needed to think about servers.
-As long as you can package your application as a Docker image, these platforms will take care of deploying to a server somewhere and give you the tools to monitor your application.
+With Dockerized applications, many platforms emerged where developers no longer needed to think about servers.
+As long as you could package your app as a Docker image, these platforms handled deployment and monitoring.

-What happens when you want to run a hobby project and don’t have the money to pay for these platforms?
+But what if you’re running a hobby project and don’t want to pay for these platforms?

 Enter Self Hosting